 Saturday's main card clash between Alan Jouban and Niko Price at UFC Fight Night Mexico City looks set to deliver an exciting fight - and a little value on the underdog.

-I’m a big believer of momentum in mixed martial arts, and this fight could see one established campaigner’s run halted by a young, undefeated knockout artist.
+I’m a big believer of momentum in MMA, and this fight could see one established campaigner’s run halted by a young, undefeated knockout artist.

 Price to win